Travigo/vue-mapbox-ts/README.md

 # Vue Mapbox TS

-This project has been created to bring a modern vue component library utilizing TypeScript and Vue3.
+This project has been created to bring a modern mapbox component library utilizing TypeScript and Vue3.

+The Framework is highly reactive to ensure interacting with the components is possible in the way you are used to in vue.

-The goal is that it is easy to use and to have the look and feel of a vue component.
-This should also be possible if you are not completely familiar with Mapboxs' 'mapbox-gl'-API.
+Working with vue-mapbox-ts is easy even if you are not completely familiar with Mapboxs' 'mapbox-gl'-API.

-For that reason additional components like Geogeometry have been added to add simple geometry like circles rectangles or polygons to your map without the need of an understanding of geoJSON
+To make use even easier additional components like Geogeometry have been added to add simple geometry like circles rectangles or polygons to your map without the need of a deep understanding of geoJSON

 Current Minified size: ~35KB